egreen724/bootstrap-exceptional-realty/README.md

 ## Overview

-This lesson is intended to be used in the Bootstrap section of this course.
+Exceptional Realty Websit (Bootstrapped Version)

-Fork and close this repository so you can follow along in the provided videos and preserve your work from each lesson.
+This is an example website using the Twitter Bootstrap v3 framework.